Japan to consider sharing COVID-19 vaccines amid calls to help Taiwan

 “We will swiftly consider and look into a concrete course of policy with regard to how we provide other countries and regions with vaccines that exceed the amount for those needed at home.”

-Masahisa Sato, the head of a Japanese ruling party committee on Taiwan relations, said earlier on Friday the government should provide Taiwan with vaccines as soon as possible, adding “when Japan was in need Taiwan sent us 2 million masks.”
+Earlier on Friday, Masahisa Sato, the head of a ruling party committee on Taiwan relations, said Japan should provide Taiwan with vaccines as soon as possible, adding, “When Japan was in need, Taiwan sent us 2 million masks.”

-Kato declined to comment whether Tokyo had received supply requests from specific countries.
+Kato declined to comment on whether Tokyo had received supply requests from specific countries.

-Taiwan’s Foreign Ministry said the government was working hard to obtain vaccines either via manufacturers or the COVAX global sharing scheme.

-Taipei was also seeking “like-minded countries to help obtain vaccines, and efforts have not ceased”, it added.
+In Taipei, which reported 555 new domestic infections on Thursday, Health Minister Chen Shih-chung welcomed the news but said there had been no official notification, adding that if vaccine doses did come, it should be soon.

 Japan approved AstraZeneca’s vaccine last week and has contracted to buy 120 million doses.
-But there are no immediate plans to use the shots in the country, amid lingering concerns raised internationally over blood clots.
+But there are no immediate plans to use the shots, amid lingering concerns raised internationally over blood clots.

-AstraZeneca’s local partner Daiichi Sankyo Co started bottling the vaccine in March and the stockpile is currently estimated at around 30 million doses which will expire by September if not used.
+AstraZeneca’s domestic partner, Daiichi Sankyo Co, started bottling the vaccine in March and an estimated stockpile of about 30 million doses is set to expire by September, if not used.

-The amount is set to increase as AstraZeneca added Nipro Corp this week as its third local partner to conduct filling and packaging of the vaccine.
+The amount is set to increase as AstraZeneca added Nipro Corp this week as its third domestic partner to fill and package the vaccine.

 Japan started its inoculation drive in mid-February, later than most major economies and using imported doses of the shot developed by Pfizer Inc and BioNTech SE.

-A vaccine developed by Moderna also went into use this week with the opening of mass vaccination centres.
+A vaccine developed by Moderna also went into use this week, as mass vaccination centres opened.

-Japan has administered 10.6 million doses through Wednesday, about a sixth of the vaccine it’s imported so far, based on government data and schedules.
-By September, the projected supply will reach 414 million doses, double what the country needs for its adult population.
+Japan has administered 10.6 million doses through Wednesday, or about a sixth of its vaccine imports, based on government figures.
+By September, projected supply will reach 414 million doses, double what its adult population requires.

-Prime Minister Yoshihide Suga will host a summit on June 2 about ensuring vaccine supply to needy nations through the World Health Organisation’s COVAX programme.
-So far, Japan has pledged money to the effort but no vaccines.
+Prime Minister Yoshihide Suga will host a summit on June 2 on ensuring vaccine supply to needy nations through the World Health Organisation’s COVAX programme.
+So far, Japan has pledged money, but no vaccines, to the effort.

-Japan will likely keep some of AstraZeneca’s adenovirus-type shots for people with allergies to mRNA-type vaccines from Pfizer or Moderna, and give away the rest, said Haruka Sakamoto, a physician and researcher at Keio University in Tokyo.
+Japan is likely to keep some of AstraZeneca’s adenovirus-type shots for those with allergies to the mRNA-type vaccines of Pfizer and Moderna, while giving away the rest, said Haruka Sakamoto, a doctor and researcher at Tokyo’s Keio University.

 “Japan will probably announce that they will donate the AZ vaccine that they already have a contract with and supply COVAX with the AZ vaccine they will produce in Japan,” she said.

-An AstraZeneca spokeswoman said it was up to the Japanese government how the doses were used.
+An AstraZeneca spokeswoman said it was up to Japan how the doses were used.

 Reporting by Chang-Ran Kim and Rocky Swift; Additional reporting by Yimou Lee and Ben Blanchard in Taipei and Tetsushi Kajimoto in Tokyo; Editing by Miyoung Kim, Stephen Coates and Michael Perry